Has Naga Munchetty left BBC Breakfast? Fans confused in her absence

 There is absolutely no reason to suspect that Naga Munchetty has left BBC Breakfast.

-In any job, there are days when you have to be somewhere or have other duties, and indeed, everybody is entitled to a day off.
+She has recently been active on Twitter and it's assuring to see that her bio still reads: "@BBCBreakfast Presenter."

-Naga will likely be back on screens doing what she does best in no time.
+In any job, there are days when you have to be somewhere or have other duties, and indeed, everybody is entitled to time off.

 Nevertheless, it hasn't stopped speculation.
 Check out a selection of tweets: